Oh-JongJin/js08/README.md

 - Webcams

 ## Development Environment
-- Set git to resolve the end of line difference between OS:
+- Visual Studio Code with the end of line sequence to **LF**.
+You can set git to resolve the issue automatically:
   - Windows
   ```
   git config --global core.autocrlf true